leanprover/logic_and_proof_lean3/first_order_logic_in_lean.rst

         ... = e4 : justification 3
         ... = e5 : justification 4

-The chain can go on as long as needed.
+The chain can go on as long as needed, and in this example the result is a proof of ``e1 = e5``.
 Each justification is the name of the assumption or theorem that is used.
 For example, the previous proof could be written as follows:

 .. code-block:: lean